NHK Kanazawa Broadcasting Station

 The NHK Kanazawa Broadcasting Station (NHK金沢放送局, NHK Kanazawa Hōsō Kyoku) is a unit of the NHK that oversees terrestrial broadcasting in Ishikawa Prefecture.
-Radio 1, FM and GTV use the JOJK calls, Radio 2 and ETV use JOJB.
+Radio 1, FM and GTV use the JOJK calls; Radio 2 and ETV use JOJB.

 History

-On September 17, 1928, NHK selected a location of approximately 10,000 square meters in Nanoichi for the facilities, which started broadcasting on December 1 the same year.
-It was the Kanazawa branch of the Tokai subsidiary.
-A further location in Tonomachi had its facilities completed on May 20, 1929.
-Later that year, on November 12, the callsign JOJK was approved for the station, and broadcasts began on April 15, 1930.
+On September 17, 1928, NHK selected a site of approximately 10,000 square meters in Nanoichi for the facilities, which began broadcasting on December 1 of the same year.
+At the time, it operated as the NHK's Kanazawa branch of the Tokai subsidiary.
+An additional site in Tonomachi had its facilities completed on May 20, 1929.
+Later that year, on November 12, the call sign JOJK was approved for the station, and broadcasts began on April 15, 1930.
 The Nonoichi station was inaugurated in tandem.

 On May 16, 1934, the station became independent in its own right, ceasing to be a dependency of the Tokai branch.
 During the war, it set up a branch in Niigata, under a five-year jurisdiction period for the Hokuriku and Shin'etsu regions.
 Radio control during the height of the war in 1944 led to an increase in power to 500W.

 After the war, on August 21, 1947, NHK Radio 2 started broadcasting in Kanazawa, while on July 1, 1948, the callsigns JOJK and JOJB were decided as part of a corporate decision.
 Both stations increased their output to 10kW on December 30, 1952.
 The Nanao station started on May 10, 1956.

 Television broadcasts (JOJK-TV) began on December 23, 1957, with output of 1kW, the first Japanese television station overall on the Sea of Japan side of Honshu.
 Television output increased to 3kW on March 1, 1961.
 The new Kanazawa Broadcasting Hall opened on February 28, 1961, relocating its broadcasts there.